Biak Numfor Regency: Geography

-The regency consists two of the three largest members of the Schouten Islands archipelago at the northern entrance into Cenderawasih Bay.
+The regency consists two of the three largest members of the Biak Islands archipelago at the northern entrance into Cenderawasih Bay.
 These two large islands are Biak and Numfor; the remaining large island within the Schouten Islands group, Supiori Island, was formerly also part of the regency but was administratively split off to form the separate Supiori Regency on 8 January 2004.
+Numfor Island lies due west of Biak.
 The remaining Biak Numfor Regency also includes the 54 small islands of the Padaido Archipelago, to the southeast of Biak, and there are 87 other small islands within the regency.

 Biak Numfor Regency covers an area of 2,601.99 km2. and had a population of 126,798 at the 2010 Census and 134,650 at the 2020 Census.
-Yje official estimate as at mid 2021 was 135,231.
+The official estimate as at mid 2023 was 147,404 (comprising 74,977 males and 72,436 females).
 The regency's administrative centre is the town (kota) of Biak, on the island of the same name.

-Administrative Districts
+Administrative districts

-The existing regency comprises nineteen districts (distrik), tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the location of the district headquarters, the number of administrative villages (desa and kelurahan) and minor islands within each district, and its post code.
+The existing regency comprises nineteen districts (distrik), tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the location of the district headquarters, the number of administrative villages (totaling 254 rural kampung and 14 urban kelurahan) and minor islands within each district, and its post code.

+Note: (a) including 7 urban kelurahan.

-Numfor Island (comprising the first five districts listed above) is currently in the process of being split off to form a separate regency under proposals approved in 2014 by the Indonesian Government.
-The Padaido Archipelago geographically comprises the 54 islands in Paidado District and Aimando Padaido District, plus Pulau Owi, Pulau Purbasbeba and Pulau Ruisbasbedar (islands which are part of Biak Timur District).
+Numfor Island (comprising the first five districts listed above) were intended to be split off to form a separate regency under proposals announced in 2013 by the Indonesian Government, although all such new measures have been placed on hold since 2013.
+The Padaido Archipelago geographically comprises the 54 islands in Paidado District (southeast of Biak) and Aimando Padaido District (further to the east), plus Pulau Owi, Pulau Purbasbeba and Pulau Ruisbasbedar (islands which are part of Biak Timur District).